PalakShah93/java/README.md

 ## Class :

  Class is a template in which we can define objects.
 One class can have many opjects.

+A class is nothing but a blueprint or a template for creating different objects which defines its properties and behaviors.
+Java class objects exhibit the properties and behaviors defined by its class.
+A class can contain fields and methods to describe the behavior of an object.

 ## Object :